thoaingan/microsoft-aks-days-redapt-public/06_k8s_workload_security/02_securing_demo_app.md

 # Securing Our Demo Application

-Lets try to apply one or more of the security controls/knobs to our **favorite beer**
+Lets try to apply one or more of the security controls/knobs to our **favorite beer** app

 >Hardening is an iterative process --> at some point, adding a control will break our application